Essentialism: Biological essentialism

 Before evolution was developed as a scientific theory, the essentialist view of biology posited that all species are unchanging throughout time.
 The historian Mary P. Winsor has argued that biologists such as Louis Agassiz in the 19th century believed that taxa such as species and genus were fixed, reflecting the mind of the creator.
 Some religious opponents of evolution continue to maintain this view of biology.

+The most widely discussed non-essentialist alternative in contemporary philosophy of biology is homeostatic property cluster theory, on which a species is characterised by a cluster of properties whose co-occurrence is maintained by causal mechanisms, with no property necessary for membership and no sharp boundary to the kind.

 Work by historians of systematic biology in the 21st century has cast doubt upon this view of pre-Darwinian thinkers.
 Winsor, Ron Amundson and Staffan Müller-Wille have each argued that in fact the usual suspects (such as Linnaeus and the Ideal Morphologists) were very far from being essentialists, and that the so-called "essentialism story" (or "myth") in biology is a result of conflating the views expressed and biological examples used by philosophers going back to Aristotle and continuing through to John Stuart Mill and William Whewell in the immediately pre-Darwinian period, with the way that biologists used such terms as species.

 Anti-essentialists contend that an essentialist typological categorization has been rendered obsolete and untenable by evolutionary theory for several reasons.
 First, they argue that biological species are dynamic entities, emerging and disappearing as distinct populations are molded by natural selection.
 This view contrasts with the static essences that essentialists say characterize natural categories.
 Second, the opponents of essentialism argue that our current understanding of biological species emphasizes genealogical relationships rather than intrinsic traits.
 Lastly, non-essentialists assert that every organism has a mutational load, and the variability and diversity within species contradict the notion of fixed biological natures.